MHJahanbakhsh/notes/github.md

 there is a convention that hidden folders(and files?) start with dot?

 ---
-#### important note: Git tracks directory and all subdirectories(great great grandchild...)
-so dont initialize another git inside an already git subdirectory.its already gettin tracked
+#### important note: Git tracks directory and all subdirectories(great great grandchild...) ;so dont initialize another git inside an already git subdirectory.its already gettin tracked

 ---
 # in fact each commit is a check point! thats all. or diffrent save through a game so to speak